-Great performances that can’t be duplicated happen when it becomes personal.
+Great performances that can’t be duplicated are personal.

-Most of us probably don’t care about greed and class discrimination between a poor family and a wealthy family in South Korea.
-But the movie transcended the facts.
-It captured hearts and commanded interest by connecting in a personal way.
+Most don’t care about discrimination between a poor and wealthy family in South Korea.
+But the movie transcended the facts by capturing hearts in a personal way.

-It takes time for personalties to learn to perform personal content.
+It takes time to learn to do this.
 Some never figure it out.
-They’re stuck in Stages 1-2 of the Personality Success Path.

 Here are three keys:

-Step 2: Prepare Topics With Perspective.
-The profile helps personalities find their “voice”.
-Possibilities open when topics are filtered through a perspective based on the Character Profile.
+Step 2: Prepare With Perspective.
+Possibilities open when topics are filtered through a perspective based on individual character traits.

-So there it is.
 The secret is simple, isn’t it?
-Perform with passion.
-The most personal is the most creative.
-It can’t be duplicated.
+Tell stories with passion.
+That’s the secret of creating content that can’t be duplicated.